 Our pets’ little bodies aren’t used to being overloaded with treats.
-Greencross Vets do not recommend changing habits too much during the holidays; just because you’re eating more, doesn’t mean your pet should eat more.
-Don’t give them anything that they’re not used to having.
+Treats are a treat and not a meal.
+Greencross Vets do not recommend changing habits too much or too quickly during the holidays; just because you’re eating more, doesn’t mean your pet should do the same.
+Avoid giving them anything that they’re not used to having.
 Stick to small quantities of nutritious treats that are made for pets.
-Little damage will occur by feeding a small amount of leftover chicken or turkey, but you should avoid feeding them foods they’ve not had before.
+Avoid feeding them foods they’ve not had before.

-We see a lot of health problems post-Christmas, such as upset stomachs, vomiting, pancreatitis and problems with cooked bones.
+We see a lot of health problems post-holidays, such as upset stomachs, vomiting, pancreatitis and problems with bones.
 It’s best to prevent these kinds of problems!

 How much is too much?

-People know their own pets, and know if they have sensitive bellies, but Greencross Vets recommends not changing their routine because it’s a holiday – your pets don’t know it’s a holiday and by spoiling them you may cause problems.
+People know their own pets, and know if they have sensitive bellies, but Greencross Vets recommends not changing their routine because it’s a holiday – your pets don’t know it’s a holiday and by spoiling them you may unknowingly cause problems.
 A little extra isn’t generally an issue, but when you have family and friends over, everyone likes to give them a little bit and that adds up quickly.

 What are the symptoms of overfeeding?

 Symptoms of overfeeding include vomiting, nausea, sore or rumbling bellies, not wanting to eat their next meal, being a bit funny the next day or on their walk, not wanting to exercise and sleeping more than usual.
-We often return them into their normal routine again the day after the holiday but they will probably be tired from all the festivities, and these symptoms mean they’re trying to let everything settle back down.
 If they’re going off food, vomiting, changing in their overall demeanour, it is a good indicator that something is going on and they should be seen by your local Greencross Vets team.

 What if I notice this in my pet?